Beatnik: Beatnik books

 Alan Bisbort's survey Beatniks: A Guide to an American Subculture was published by Greenwood Press in 2009 as part of the series Greenwood Press Guides to Subcultures and Countercultures.
 The book includes a timeline, a glossary and biographical sketches.
 Others in the Greenwood series: Punks, Hippies, Goths and Flappers.

 Tales of Beatnik Glory: Volumes I and II by Ed Sanders is, as its name suggests, a collection of short stories, and a definitive introduction to the beatnik scene as lived by its participants.
 The author, who went on to found The Fugs, lived in the beatnik epicenter of Greenwich Village and the Lower East Side in the late 1950s and early 1960s.

 Among the humor books, Beat, Beat, Beat was a 1959 Signet paperback of cartoons by Phi Beta Kappa Princeton graduate William F. Brown, who looked down on the movement from his position in the TV department of the Batten, Barton, Durstine & Osborn advertising agency.

 Suzuki Beane (1961), by Sandra Scoppettone with Louise Fitzhugh illustrations, was a Bleecker Street beatnik spoof of Kay Thompson's Eloise series (1956–1959).

 In the 1960s comic book, the Justice League of America's sidekick Snapper Carr was portrayed as a stereotypical beatnik, down to his lingo and clothes.
 The DC Comics character Jonny Double is portrayed as a beatnik.

 Museums

 In San Francisco, Jerry and Estelle Cimino operate their Beat Museum, which began in 2003 in Monterey, California and moved to San Francisco in 2006.
+The building the museum currently occupies was formerly the Swiss American Hotel, and is the building where Lenny Bruce fell from a window and broke both his legs.

 Ed "Big Daddy" Roth used fiberglass to build his Beatnik Bandit in 1960.
 Today, this car is in the National Automobile Museum in Reno, Nevada.